juanluisruano/sort-clean/README.md

 # sort-clean
-Sort and clean dataset by specified index
+Sort and clean datasets by specified index

 To Index Data Is to Sort Data, Use indexes to sort query results